EdDataScienceEES/tutorial-nicolelikesharks/index.md

 ##### - How to create basic maps
 ##### - How to create interactive maps.

-If you're a real keen bean, try downloading your own species occurrence and climate datasets and create your own maps!
-Hope to _sea_ you on our next tutorial where we complete the entire process.
+If you're a real keen bean, try choosing your favourite species (I chose mine for this tutorial) and downloading their occurrence and climate datasets.
+Have a think about the drivers that might influence their future distributions and have a go at creating your very own maps!
+Next up, we'll properly embark on model fitting, model assessment and finally predictions!
+Thank you for joining me on this voyage (and putting up with all the bad marine puns!)
+I hope to _sea_ you at our next tutorial.
-We can also provide some useful links, include a contact form and a way to send feedback.

-For more on `ggplot2`, read the official <a href="https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf" target="_blank">ggplot2 cheatsheet</a>.

-Everything below this is footer material - text and links that appears at the end of all of your tutorials.

 <hr>
 <hr>